melindafemminis/BathyFlowDEM/README.md

 ## Constaints and limitations

 - The data must be in a projected coordinate system.
-- Input data points must only have 1 attribute with the value to interpolate.
+- At the moment, the plugin only has one interpolation method available.
-- At the moment, the plugin only has one interpolation method available.- Applicable for single channel rivers, not braided rivers.
+- Applicable for single channel rivers, not braided rivers.

 ## Tools and requirements